webplatform/docs/apis/css-regions/Region/regionOverset/index.md

 * '''overset''' indicates the region is the last in the chain, and does not have enough room to display remaining content.
 See [[css/properties/region-fragment|'''region-fragment''']] for display options.

-* '''empty''' indicates content was accommodated by previous regions in the chain, or that no content exists to flow into the chain.
+* '''empty''' indicates content was accommodated by previous regions in the chain, or that no content is available to flow into the chain.

 * '''fit''' indicates various scenarios: